 Additionally, low testosterone has been linked to diabetes, obesity, and high blood pressure, but it’s unknown whether it’s the cause.

-Can testosterone replacement restore energy/libido/sexual function/bone and muscle strength?
+Can testosterone replacement restore energy/sex drive/sexual function/bone and muscle strength?

 Why is testosterone replacement so popular now?

 Other reasons for the piqued interest in testosterone replacement therapy include a rise in the number of prescriptions written by health care providers, as well as possible past under-diagnosis.
-In addition, the American Diabetes Association now recommends testosterone evaluations for men with diabetes, potentially prompting more men to seek help for low levels.
+In addition, the American Diabetes Association now advises healthcare providers to ask men with diabetes about their sexual health and, based on their symptoms, may consider checking testosterone levels.

 What are the risks associated with testosterone therapy?